billyball1517/chrome-remote-desktop/README.md

 PART 2
 \======

-Now is the time to note that GNOME (and GNOME apps like `gnome-terminal`, `gnome-software`, etc.) dosn't support X11 forwarding, therefore if you use GNOME (or a derivitive like Pantheon or Cinnamon), you will need to install an additional desktop environment.
+Now is the time to note that GNOME (and GNOME apps like `gnome-terminal`, `gnome-software`, etc.) does not support X11 forwarding, therefore if you use GNOME (or a derivative like Pantheon or Cinnamon), you will need to install an additional desktop environment.
 LXDE is a good lightweight option.

 `yum install -y lxde-common`